Setting up Managed Google Play

 The next step before starting with Android for Work is to create user accounts.
 This step is required for pushing Managed Google Play-based configurations to devices.
 The user must login with the created user account in Google Play Store to have all the Android for Work-pushed apps and configurations applied in the managed device.
 For devices enrolled as Profile Owner, the user must login with the created user account in the Google Play Store present in the Work profile.

 - For Google apps users, user accounts can be created by manually adding users or adding users by importing a CSV.
 (Recommended for small organizations).

 - Creating users without a Google apps account can be done using Google Active Directory Sync(GADS).
 (Recommended for large organizations)

-- A device can be Forced-Managed using G Suite by registering as shown in the below steps.
+- A device can be Forced-Managed using Google Workspace(G Suite) by registering as shown in the below steps.

 - In case the device is already enrolled by other means of enrollment on the MDM and G Suite has to be added, it can be done by navigating to Accounts in Settings, and adding the G Suite account.
 This enables access and sync of all the G Suite features linked to the account.

 To set up the device as Device Owner: